michaelmusty/.dotfiles/IDEAS.markdown

 *   ad() could be more intelligent; if there's only one directory that matches the *whole pattern*, we can assume it's safe to use that one, rather than stopping each time any node has more than one match
+*   The solution to chn(1df) not running in parallel is probably backgrounded processes and mkfifo(1).